 There is more to Mexican manufacturing than free trade agreements and cost-efficient resources.
 The county is home to a young population eager for employment opportunities and ready to invest in their future.
 To encourage citizens to succeed while appealing to foreign manufacturers, Mexico has established innovative education opportunities and collaborations for the benefit of its student population.

-Guadalajara, Mexico is the country's second most populated city, famous for a diverse culture.
+Guadalajara, Jalisco is the country's second most populated city, famous for a diverse culture and known as Mexico's Silicon Valley.
 The region also features a number of universities researching the latest manufacturing technologies such as 3D printing.

 Innovation - 3D Printing in Mexico

 To remain competitive in the manufacturing industry, companies must discover new technology and strategies that promote lean production lines.
 According to 3ders.com, a 3D printing news resource, Guadalajara's Universidad Panamericana recently introduced 3D printing technology to its campus and made it available to its student body.

 This type of production science is growing in popularity in universities around the world.
 The technology was introduced to Guadalajara thanks to investments from a collaboration of 3D production companies.
 Now, students can research and experiment with layered manufacturing technology to discover new ways to fabricate supplies, perform assembly projects, and build products from the ground up with extreme precision.